Stuart Fairchild Player Props: Reds vs. White Sox

 Stuart Fairchild At The Plate

-- Fairchild has gotten a hit in nine of 29 games this season (31.0%), with multiple hits twice.
+- This year, Fairchild has recorded at least one hit in nine of 30 games (30.0%), and had multiple hits twice.

-- Fairchild has driven in a run in five games this season (17.2%), including two games with multiple runs batted in.
+- Fairchild has driven in a run in five games this year (16.7%), including two games with multiple runs batted in.

-- He has scored at least one run 10 times this year (34.5%), including one multi-run game.
+- In 10 of 30 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.